City Village – Coventry

 - How long will the tenancy be for?

-All Studios and Standard Ensuites are let on an Assured Shorthold Tenancy for a minimum period of 51 weeks.
+All Studios and Standard Ensuites are let on an Assured Shorthold Tenancy.
 The length of the tenancy will be set out in the Tenancy Agreement.
+If you wish to book, please view the tenancy lengths available on the payment tariff on the City Village page.

 - When can I move in?